MEET-microbit-project/MEET-microbit-project.github.io/Handbook.md

 -   Future reference for ideas after the project ends

-All the files related our project and more you can find at course
+All the files related to our project and more can be found on the course
 website:
 [macau.computer-science.party](http://macau.computer-science.party/)

-During our project, we will be using BBC micro:bits – ARM-based micro-controller used for computer science education around the world.
+During our project, we will be using the BBC micro:bits – an ARM-based micro-controller used for computer science education around the world.

 Introduction to programming with Python